1995–96 AEK Athens F.C. season: Overview

-In the summer of 1995, the new major shareholder and president of the team was Michalis Trochanas.
-In collaboration with Dušan Bajević, he maintained the already very good existing roster and strengthened it with Batista, who returned from Olympiacos, Maladenis and Pavlopoulos.
-AEK had a quality player material and this was largely due to the fact that many players who were already in the team were having one of the best seasons of their careers.
-Bajević managing to fit all the stars of the roster in the starting eleven, built a team that seemed capable of "destroying" any domestic opponent.
+During the previous season, Michalis Trochanas became the new major shareholder of the club.
+In collaboration with Dušan Bajević, he retained the core of the successful squad and strengthened it with Batista, who returned from Olympiacos, Maladenis and Pavlopoulos.
+AEK had a squad full of quality players and this was largely due to the fact that many players were enjoying some of the best seasons of their careers.
+Bajević managed to accommodate all of the team's key players in the starting lineup and built a team that seemed capable of overpowering any domestic opponent.

 In the first round of the UEFA Cup Winners' Cup, AEK were drawn against Sion.
-With an easy 2–0 win at home they sealed the qualification.
-All the Swiss could manage at the rematch of Stade Tourbillon was a 2–2 draw.
-In the second round they faced the mighty Borussia Mönchengladbach.
-In the leg at Bökelbergstadion, AEK initially took the match right where they wanted, but in the second half they collapsed in a nightmarish fourth quarter brought the score to 3–0 and despite a goal by Maladenis, Gladbach ruled out any possibility of qualification scoring a 4th goal in the dying minutes.
-The second leg at Nea Filadelfeia was played in a good atmosphere, however the hopes turned out to be in vain, since the yellow-blacks were hardly threatening their opponents.
-In the end, Effenberg scored the only goal of the match in the 70th minute and AEK were eliminated earlier than expected with two defeats.
+With an easy 2–0 win at home they secured qualification.
+All the Swiss managed at the rematch of Stade Tourbillon was a 2–2 draw.
+In the second round they faced Borussia Mönchengladbach.
+In the leg at Bökelbergstadion, AEK initially took control of the match, but in the second half they collapsed.
+In the final 15 minutes the score became 3–0 and despite a goal by Maladenis, Gladbach effectively ended AEK's hopes of qualification scoring a fourth goal in the dying minutes.
+The second leg at Nea Filadelfeia was played before a lively crowd, however the hopes turned out to be in vain, since the yellow-blacks created few clear chances.
+In the end, Effenberg scored the only goal of the match in the 70th minute and AEK were eliminated with two defeats.